7: Pharmacologic Issues Across the Lifespan

 7.3 Overview of Pregnancy and Breastfeeding

 Drug use during pregnancy is common: many people take at least one medication.
-Indications may include pregnancy-related issues such as nausea, constipation, and pre-eclampsia or chronic conditions such as epilepsy and asthma.
+Indications may include pregnancy-related issues such as nausea, constipation, and pre-eclampsia, or chronic conditions such as epilepsy and asthma.
 When drugs are used during pregnancy, there is a risk to the fetus as well.
 However, most drugs are not tested during pregnancy, and the risk to the fetus remains unknown.
 Therefore, the provider should initiate a shared decision approach and weigh the risks and benefits.

 During pregnancy, changes in the kidney, liver, and GI tract affect drug disposition.
 These changes may be associated with a specific trimester.
 During the third trimester, renal blood flow doubles, causing an increase in glomerular filtration and an accelerated clearance of drugs, such as lithium, that are eliminated by this process.

 From a pharmacological perspective, the greatest concern during pregnancy is exposing the fetus to a teratogen.
 A teratogen is any substance, organism, or physical agent that causes a permanent malformation of an embryo.
-The risk is dependent upon the dose of the drug and time during gestation the exposure occurred.
+The risk is dependent upon the dose of the drug and the time during gestation at which the exposure occurred.
 In general, clinicians should assume all drugs cross the placenta and may reach the fetus.

 7.3.1 Absorption